mkalioby/AutoDeploy/README.md

 The following events will be handled by the system:

-1. **Before Install**: This event will run after the code is downloaded, normal will be used to stop servers/decrypt files
+1. **beforeInstall**: This event will run after the code is downloaded, normal will be used to stop servers/decrypt files
 2. **Install**: doing the deployment operation itself
-3. **After Install**: Actions required after Installing like reloading a server.
+3. **afterInstall**: Actions required after Installing like reloading a server.
 4. **Validation**: An optiomal step to make sure that everything is OK.

 Every event should have the following format: